theonlymonica/genai-architecture-poc/README.md

 # GenAI Architecture PoC

-This is sample code demonstrating the use of Amazon Bedrock and Generative AI to simplify some daily tasks
+This is sample code demonstrating the use of Amazon Bedrock and Generative AI to simplify some daily tasks:

 1. Summarize a long document
 2. Compare two documents
-3. Insert text questions, images, or both to get a comprehensive description/or answer based on the image and/or question that was passed in.
+3. Insert text questions, images, or both to get a comprehensive description or answers or IaC code based on the architecture diagram and questions that was passed in.

 This repo comes with a basic frontend to help users stand up a proof of concept in just a few minutes.

+Part of this code is explained [here](https://letsmake.cloud/transforming-diagrams-into-code).
+It's also heavily inspired by another repo, which you can find [here](https://github.com/aws-samples/genai-quickstart-pocs).

 ## Prerequisites